StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 * Fixed issue that caused checks to ignore a change to a streams filter under certain circumstances.
 STAC-10733
 * Fixed issue that caused an error when StackState attempted to connect to an LDAP server using LDAPS on certain versions of the JVM.
 STAC-10606
 * Fixed issue that made it impossible to save changes to functions in the Settings screen.
 STAC-10180
 * Next to the admin and guest roles StackState now has a standard power user role.
-It has the same permissions as an admin user except it is not allowed to grant permissions or to upload stackpacks.
+It has the same permissions as an admin user except it isn't allowed to grant permissions or to upload stackpacks.
 STAC-10170
 * UPGRADE NOTE: It is strongly advised to review the roles your users have and limit the number of admin users.
 Users that need to configure StackState can be given the role of power user instead.
 STAC-10170
 * Fixed issue that caused a security exception to occur when using a groovy regex in the Analytics environment.
 STAC-9947
 * Fixed issue that caused an error when showing the Component Details pane for a component or relation originating from a removed synchronization.
 STAC-8165